Help Ukrainian Ukraine economy and refugees by hiring Ukrainian Software Developers - we donate a lot to charities and volunteer foundations

 AI in telemedicine

 Patients don't have to leave the warmth of their own homes to see a doctor.
 Telemedicine software development mimics face-to-face interactions between a physician and a patient.
+Moreover, online prescription tools streamline the process of getting medications, making healthcare more convenient and accessible.

 Furthermore, AI applications can receive analyses through the use of mobile gadgets, and cloud technology - a fingertip press on a smartphone will return a person's blood pressure.